 For the most part, we’d recommend having a smaller, separate enclosure available to transfer your dragon into when she shows signs of being ready to lay her clutch, like digging and pacing back and forth.

-However, if your beardie seems hesitant or nervous about laying in a new location, it’s OK to place the dig box in her regular enclosure as long as you adjust the temperature and humidity accordingly, which we’ll get into the specifics of soon.
+In that case, it’s OK to place the dig box in her regular enclosure as long as you adjust the temperature and humidity accordingly, which we’ll get into the specifics of soon.

-Many bearded dragon owners aren’t aware beardies can lay eggs even without ever interacting with a breeding partner.
+Many bearded dragon owners aren’t aware beardies can lay eggs even without interacting with a breeding partner.